 Collective thinking VS inequality

-In contrast with these ideal principles, Fabian Barros, a Chilean researcher based in the University of Madrid (ETSAM) and member of the research group ARKRIT, shares with us a very interesting article:
+In contrast with these ideal principles, Fabian Barros, a Chilean researcher based in the University of Madrid (ETSAM) and member of the research group ARKRIT, shares with us a fascinating article:

-In this article he informs us a little bit more about the Chilean reality and expresses his opinion about the repercussions of Aravena’s architecture.
-This article raises some doubts about how this poverty-stricken neighbourhood designed by Aravena enhances an inclusive city.
+In this article, he informs us a little bit more about the Chilean reality and expresses his opinion about the repercussions of Aravena’s architecture.
+This article raises some doubts about how this poverty-stricken neighborhood designed by Aravena enhances an inclusive city.

 […] we are dealing with a project that paradoxically reproduces what it tries to combat, produces inequality by considering the inhabitants of these houses beings of another social class […].

 – Fabian Barros

 Probably, not only the design and cost strategies matter but also the location and the concentration of this kind of social housing.
 Do these families have the same opportunities as the rest of the population in terms of accessibility?
 Accessibility to better education, public services, transportation, better jobs.
 Should the public entities spread and integrate the social housing, instead of gathering the neediest in a specific neighborhood?
 At first glance, diversification seems a more inclusive strategy than grouping.